Firehed/ESP8266-Optoma-Projector/README.md

 Note that OUT refers to the arrow pointing *away* from the chip, and IN refers to the arrow pointing *towards* it.
 The four bottom-most pins on the right side (top view) on the dev board should be the ones you want.

-When using a USB-to-serial adapter to debug this, I needed to use a null modem cable (technically, some very shaky jumper wires).
-This was not required when actually plugged into the HDMI switch.

 ## Notes
 In the Arduino IDE, I have selected a NodeMCU ESP-12e board, 115200 baud connection.
 It would always error out during uploading unless the wiring was disconnected.